JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

 It extends the footprint of your app somewhat but it is an easy to use tool in your project in case you are looking for flexible and customizable popups.

 ### Usage
-TabbedPageExt extends the TabbedPage class of xamarin.forms in a couple of ways:
+**TabbedPageExt** extends the **TabbedPage** class of xamarin.forms in a couple of ways:
 - The child pages that you want to add to the class are instantiated at the moment when the user selects them.
-- On Android and UWP TabbedPageExt also supports the idea of 'overflow' pages (as in iOS) to  reduce the number of visible tab pages on the screen and allow access to those pages by means of a 'More' toolbar button.
-Pressing the button shows either a page listview or a popup menu from where a given page can be opened.
+- On Android and UWP **TabbedPageExt** also supports the concept of and 'overflow' page in a similar way as in iOS.
+The only difference is that the 'More' icon/button is on the top toolbar.
+Pressing the button shows a full page with a listview from where a page can be opened.
+**TabbedPageExt** creates itself the 'overflow' list page (also on iOS).
+This has the advantage that on all platforms the page (when opened) always appears on the top of the app; also when the tabbed page itself is pushed on the navigation stack.
+- On all platforms (i.e. also on iOS, if you want) **TabbedPageExt** can also be told to show the overflow pages in a popup menu.
-The overflow breakpoint is configurable.
+- The overflow breakpoint is configurable.
-- The feature to have a popup menu for overflow pages is also available for iOS.

 #### Creating and populating a TabbedPageExt page

-The following example shows how to create a TabbedPageExt page and populate it with a number of child pages.
+The following example shows how to create a **TabbedPageExt** page and populate it with a number of child pages.
 ```csharp
 public class MyTabbedPage: TabbedPageExt.TabbedPageExt
 {